-Application forms for the Sports School can be obtained on the internet, at the call-ups and Regional Offices (puolustusvoimat.fi, facebook.com/aluetoimistot).
+Application forms for the Sports School can be obtained on the internet (puolustusvoimat.fi/asiointi/lomakkeet), at the call-ups and regional offices (varusmies.fi, facebook.com/aluetoimistot).

 Applicants to the Sports School should represent the national elite in the junior or general series.
 The discipline must be included in the Olympic or WC programme.
 Selections are carried out based on statements made by experts in the various disciplines and on the results of psychological and physical testing.